andreasjordan/PowerShell-for-DBAs/SQLServer/README.md

 https://www.devart.com/dotconnect/sqlserver/

-This free version might also be an option, but I have not tested it.
+This free version might also be an option, but is for Windows only.

 ## Install the application